Women in the Haitian Revolution: Combat

 Women also took up arms and served in the anti-colonial Haitian military, participating at all levels of military involvement.
 Some scholars attribute the widespread participation of women in combat to West African traditions of allowing women to actively serve in battle.
-Some progressed as high up the ranks of the military as possible; Marie-Jeanne Lamartiniére, for example, served in Toussaint L'Ouverture's army.
+Some progressed as high up the ranks of the military as possible; Marie-Jeanne Lamartinière, for example, served in Toussaint L'Ouverture's army.
 She led the insurgent forces in the famous Battle of Crête-à-Pierrot.
-From 1791-2, Romaine-la-Prophétesse and wife Marie Roze Adam led an uprising of thousands of slaves and came to govern two main cities in southern Haiti, Léogâne and Jacmel.
+From 1791 to 1792, Romaine-la-Prophétesse and wife Marie Roze Adam led an uprising of thousands of slaves and came to govern two main cities in southern Haiti, Léogâne and Jacmel.
 Romaine was assigned and often regarded as male, but dressed and behaved like a woman, prominently identified as a prophetess and spoke of being possessed of a female spirit and may have been transgender, and is counted by Mary Grace Albanese and Hourya Bentouhami among the women who led the Haitian Revolution.

 Women also assisted in carrying arms, cannons, and ammunition.
 They served as military nurses, relying on herbal and folk medicines to treat rebels in remote areas with little to no resources.
 In addition, women worked as spies, posing as sex workers and merchants in order to deliver messages and gain information about the French.
 Some women are reported to have used sex to obtain money, weapons, resources, military intelligence, manumission, or mercy for themselves or loved ones.
 These incidents were rarely the choices of the women involved; rather, women's bodies were used by Haitian military forces to further the revolution, which reinforced the pre-revolutionary patriarchal exploitation of women.

-White women
+French women

-In 1804 the revolutionary leader Jean-Jacques Dessalines led a campaign of massacres against white people.
+In 1804 the revolutionary leader Jean-Jacques Dessalines led a campaign of massacres against the remaining European population, many of whom were unwilling to live in peace with the formally enslaved Black population.
+An overwhelming number of Europeans killed were French; excluded from the massacre were surviving Polish Legionnaires, who had defected from the French legion to become allied with the enslaved Haitians, as well as the Germans, who did not take part of the slave trade.
+They were instead granted full citizenship under the new Haitian government.

 In parallel to the killings, plundering and rape also occurred.
 Women and children were generally killed last.
-White women were "often raped or pushed into forced marriages under threat of death."

-Dessalines did not specifically mention that the white women should be killed, and the soldiers were reportedly somewhat hesitant to do so.
-In the end, however, the women were also put to death, though normally at a later stage of the massacre than the adult males.
-The argument for killing the women was that whites would not truly be eradicated if the white women were spared to give birth to new Frenchmen.
+French women were "often raped or pushed into forced marriages under threat of death."
+Dessalines did not specifically mention that the French women should be killed, and the soldiers were reportedly somewhat hesitant to do so.
+In the end, however, the women were also put to death, though normally at a later stage of the massacre than the adult men.
+Dessalines's advisors had argued for the killing of French women, arguing that the French would not truly be eradicated if French women were spared to give birth to new Frenchmen.